 Lastly, there are different kinds of colloids depending on the nature of the dispersed and continuous phase.
 You can also encounter the term “hydrocolloid,” a colloidal system wherein water acts as the dispersion medium.

 |Solid foam||Gas||Solid||plastic foam, lava|

 |Foam||Gas||Liquid||whipped cream, soap suds|

 States of Matter

 Recent advances in science allow us to classify states of matter more meticulously.
-To demonstrate how far we’ve come, there are a total of 22 known states of matter today, and more are expected to be discovered in the years to come.
-However, in this learning material, we will focus our attention on the four most basic states of matter (yes, four, not three!) and what separates them from one another.
+To demonstrate how far we’ve come, there are 22 known states of the matter today, and more are expected to be discovered in the years to come.
+However, in this learning material, we will focus on the four most basic states of matter (yes, four, not three!) and what separates them from one another.
 The figure below gives you a headstart!

 Let’s start with solids.
-During our elementary days, we were all taught that solids have their own shape and do not occupy the shape of their container.
+During our elementary days, we were taught that solids have their shape and do not occupy the shape of their container.
 That’s because solids are made up of molecules (or atoms) arranged in a regular, repeating manner.
-Furthermore, the molecules or atoms are fixed in their position, and this confers shapes to solids.
+Furthermore, the molecules or atoms are fixed in their position, which confers shapes to solids.

 Liquid and gases, on the other hand, have molecules (or atoms) that can move freely, although liquid molecules are more compact and hence, have more restricted movement.
 One major consequence of this property is the lack of shapes of liquids and gases, therefore they are dubbed as the states of matter that copy the shape of their container.